Shao-Group/scallop-umi-test/README.md

 # Step 4: Analysis Results and Reproduce Figures

-Once all the results of three datasets have been generated, one can use the following scripts in `plots` to reproduce the figures:
+Once all the results of four methods on three datasets have been generated, one can use the following scripts in `plots` to reproduce the figures:
 ```
 ./build.figures.sh
 ```